How to Talk to Your Child About Online Safety

 - Recognizing manipulation and grooming tactics

-- Handling peer pressure online
+- Handling peer pressure online and in WhatsApp groups

 - Understanding privacy settings